THE TYPE BAR

 Ways to Enhance Newsworthiness

 To pitch an embargo, you must first know what it is.
-By definition, an embargo is a request made by a source that the information provided not be shared until an agreed upon date, time, or based on certain conditions.
+By definition, an embargo is a request made by a source that the information provided not be shared until an agreed-upon date, time, or based on certain conditions.
 Interestingly enough, a lot of PR pros pitch embargoes but have little to 0 luck landing a placement.
 Why you might ask?
-Most often we hear, and see, it’s because they are pitching a new contact an embargo without the others’ agreement.
-As a rule of thumb, it’s always important to confirm interest then provide an embargo story.
+Most often we hear and see, it’s because they are pitching a new contact an embargo without the others’ agreement.
+As a rule of thumb, it’s always important to confirm interest then provide an embargoed story.